SebastianWendel/chef-elasticsearch/README.md

     }

 ## Jetty ##
-If you wath to use elasticsearch with the jetty plugin you need to include the recepie and create the databag and the item for the login credentials.
+If you want to use elasticsearch with the jetty plugin you need to include the recepie and create the following databag and the item for the login credentials.

     cat > /tmp/jetty.json << 'EOF'
     {